Beyond (Swiss band)

 Beyond is a Swiss spiritual music group of women of different age stages and religious backgrounds founded in 2007 by Swiss singer Regula Curti and her neighbours Tina Turner and Dechen Shak-Dagsay.

 Band history

 2007–2010: Formation and Buddhist and Christian Prayers

-Already a former mainstream success artist, Tina Turner has been living in a lake house, Château Algonquin in Küsnacht, next to Zurich, since moving there in 1994.
+Already a former mainstream success artist, Tina Turner has been living in a lake house, Château Algonquin in Küsnacht, next to Zürich, since moving there in 1994.
 There she lived with her neighbours Regula Curti, who wanted to recruit a new music project in 2007 along with Dechen Shak-Dagsay.
-All three women live religious backgrounds with Curti being Christ from Zurich, Switzerland, Shak-Dagsay, a Buddhist originally from Tibet and Turner, a Buddhist-Baptist, how she calls herself, from Nutbush, Tennessee.
+All three women live religious backgrounds with Curti being Christ from Zürich, Switzerland, Shak-Dagsay, a Buddhist originally from Tibet and Turner, a Buddhist-Baptist, how she calls herself, from Nutbush, Tennessee.
 In 2009, they released their first album Buddhist And Christian Prayers.
 This album, produced by Gunther Mende and Mee Eun Kim-Mende, combined Buddhist chants and Christian choral music along with a spiritual message read by Turner.
 The album was released only in Germany and a handful of other countries.
 It peaked at number 7 in Switzerland.